bait509-ubc/BAIT509/README.md

 ## Class Meetings

 Details about class meetings will appear here as they become available.
 Readings are optional, but should be useful.
+To view the HTML version of the notes, click the HTML file in the `class_meetings` folder, right-click the "Download" button, and save it as an html file.
+Open the file locally with your browser.

 |  #   |   Date | Topic | Recommended Readings (optional) |
 |:----:|:------:|-------|---------------------|